-Once upon a time I was a single college student in a one-room dorm and it didn’t take much to keep it clean.
-Fast forward a few years and I was married to an amazing (but super neat and orderly) guy and had a couple of kids who weren’t so neat and orderly!
+Once upon a time, I was a single college student in a one-room dorm and it didn’t take much to keep it clean.
+Fast forward a few years and I had a few kids who weren’t so neat and orderly!
 I needed an all-purpose cleaner that worked, STAT!

 A Natural Way to Clean

-As a mom, I soon learned that child is a synonym for “maker-of-dirt-and-messes-while-being-absolutely-adorable” and was amazed at the messes my toddlers could make.
+As a mom, I soon learned that child is a synonym for “maker of messes while being absolutely adorable.”
+It’s amazing how fast toddlers can make messes.

-I also realized that kids put everything in their mouths, so I started looking for natural cleaning options that could stand up to toddler messes but without accidentally poisoning them if (when) they licked the floor or counter.
+I also realized kids put everything in their mouths.
+So I looked for natural cleaning options that could stand up to toddler messes but wouldn’t accidentally poison them if (when) they licked the floor.

-I learned about all the chemicals that are contained in most commercial household cleaning products and found that I could make healthier ones at home.
-One of the hardest ones to create was a homemade all-purpose cleaner, but I finally found one that works well (and my kids have tested it hard!).
-In fact, I’ve calculated that over the years, I’ve saved over $200 making this myself!
+I learned about all the harsh chemicals in most commercial household cleaning products and found I could make healthier ones at home.
+One of the hardest ones to create was a natural all-purpose cleaner.
+I finally found one that works well (and my kids have tested it hard!).
+I’ve calculated that over the years I’ve saved over $200 making this myself!

 Why Make Your Own Natural Cleaner?

-It takes literally 30 seconds, saves money, and works better!
+Short answer: It takes less than a minute, saves money, and works better!

-- Place borax, washing soda, and soap in a spray bottle (preferably glass).
+- Place borax, washing soda, essential oils, and soap in a spray bottle (preferably glass).

-- Add 2 cups of warm water.
-Distilled is best, but any water that has been boiled will work.
+- Add distilled water until the bottle is almost full.
+Be sure to leave room for the sprayer.
+Distilled water is best, but any water that has been boiled will work.

-- Cover bottle and shake well.
+- Screw on the lid and shake well.
 Use as needed.
-I use as bathroom cleaner, floor pre-treater, kitchen cleaner and on toys.
+I use it as a bathroom cleaner, floor pre-treater, kitchen cleaner, and on toys.

 All-Purpose Cleaner FAQs: